Highlights

 Your registry is a target.
 Every minute your Docker Registry remains unsecured, you're rolling the dice with your company's future.
 The tools and techniques used against Acme Inc. are available to anyone with basic technical skills and malicious intent.

-In today's threat landscape, container security risks aren’t theoretical—they're operational realities.
+In today's threat landscape, container security risks aren’t theoretical—they're operational realities, and weak Docker registry security remains one of the top attack vectors.

 The question isn't whether you'll be targeted—it's whether you'll be ready when you are.